irinagain/irinagain.github.io/resources.md

  **On R**

-  - Style guides (how to format your code) from [H. Wickham](http://adv-r.had.co.nz/Style.html) and from [Google][https://google.github.io/styleguide/Rguide.xml].
-Also see [formatR](https://yihui.name/formatr/) R package for automatic reformatting of code.
+  - Style guides (how to format your code) from [H. Wickham](http://adv-r.had.co.nz/Style.html) and from [Google](https://google.github.io/styleguide/Rguide.xml).
+Also see [formatR] (https://yihui.name/formatr/) R package for automatic reformatting of code.